A Guide To Bladder Injury Claims

 There are many ways that negligence can occur, including:

-- In public: For example, if you slipped on a wet floor in the supermarket and this caused you to fall down some stairs, this could result in a bladder injury.
-If there was no wet floor sign put out to warn you of the wet floor, you may be able to make a public liability claim.
+• In public: For example, if you slipped on a wet floor in the supermarket and this caused you to fall down some stairs, this could result in a bladder injury.
+If there was no wet floor sign put out to warn you about the hazard, you may be able to make a public liability claim.

 To learn more about bladder injury claims and whether or not you could be owed compensation, get in touch with our team of advisors.